quantify-os/quantify-scheduler/docs/tutorials/Schedules and Pulses.md

 ```

 As we can see, our newly created schedule is still empty.
 We need to manually add operations to it.
-In `quantify_scheduler` there are three types of operations: pulses, acquisitions and gates.
+In {mod}`quantify_scheduler` there are three types of operations: pulses, acquisitions and gates.
 All of these have explicit timing control.
 In this tutorial, we will only cover pulses.
 The goal will not be to make a schedule that is physically meaningful, but to demonstrate the control over the scheduling to its fullest.

 While it is possible to define a pulse completely from scratch, we will be using some of the pulse definitions provided with the `quantify_scheduler`.
 These pulses are described in the {mod}`quantify_scheduler.operations.pulse_library` submodule.
 It's worth noting that no sampling of the data yet occurs at this stage, but the pulse is kept in a parameterized form.